usnistgov/MCV-QOE-TVO/Statistical_Analysis/README.md

 # Statistical Analysis
-The scripts in the Statistical Analysis folder contain the methods used to verify the measurement methods developed.
+The scripts in the Statistical Analysis folder contain the algorithms used to verify the measurement methods developed.
 They also describe the optimal weight selection and uncertainty calculations.

-In order to run this script, you may need to download the rtools library.
-This may be downloaded from:
+In order to run this script,  download the rtools library:

 	https://cran.r-project.org/bin/windows/Rtools/

-A further list of packages may need to be installed manually with
+Additonal packages may need to be installed using the following command:

 	packages <- c(
 		"ggpubr",